gregjhansell97/hive-map/README.md

 are connected to one another through **channels**.
 Channels are the means in which locations communicate.
 Locations publish messages to **destinations**.
 A destination is another location in the hive-map space.
 A location subscribes callbacks to desired message types.

-In a library, "room 3" (a location) is detecting a student in the room, so it periodically publishes an occupancy message to a library occupancy database (destination).

-In the world of hive-map, a **node** is an entity sampling a location.
-The **space** of a node is the dimensions measured.
-The **state** of a node is the current space values measured.
-For example, a node in "room 3" of the library has a space of occupancy which can either measure "True" or "False".
-The "room 3" node has a state of "True" because there is a student in the room.
-The node's state becomes "False" when the student leaves.
-The "room 3" node needs to get the updated state to a location that can publish the information to a database.
-Neighboring nodes (in other rooms) have the same objective.
+INSERT DIAGRAM.

-**Nodes with matching goal locations can work together to get their updated states to that location**
+**Locations with matching destinations can work together to get their updated states to that location**

-The user of the framework describes how individual nodes should behave: their space, location, goal location, communication means, and callbacks.
-Hive-Map handles routing state changes to that goal location.
-The goal location can be an intermediate node that propogates its state to other locations.
+The user of the framework describes the communication channels, available locations, and types of messages.
+Hive-map handles routing published messages to destinations.

 ## Goal

 A library that performs distributed routing of states for a set of uniquely characterized nodes

+## Examples

+### Library Occupancy Detection

+The goal of library occupancy detection is to get occupancy information from rooms in the library to a database.
+Some locations are: *room 1*, *room 2* and *occupancy database*.
+The messages being published are messages that describe occupancy.
+A particular room publishes occupancy messages to the occupancy database.
+The occupancy database (as a location) subscribes to occupancy messages.
+The user describes the communication channels between locations, the available locations and message types.
+Hive-map handles routing occupancy messages from rooms to the occupancy database.

 ## Components